Facts about Ayurveda

 The ancient wisdom of Ayurveda is based on time-tested theories proven by observation, trial and error and experimentation.

 Research done at reputed Ayurvedic institutes is registered in the clinical trial registry which is the single platform for all fields of medicine.
 Clinical research is being published in recognised medical journals all over the world.
 Ayurveda has taken the help of modern research methodology to prove its efficacy.
 Pharmacognosy, pharmaceutical and pharmacological studies are also being conducted along with clinical trials.
 The Ayurvedic pharmacological companies in India are scrutinized closely to maintain the standards of their medicines and are awarded ‘good manufacturing practices’- certificates.
 They are also encouraged to conduct and register clinical trials.

-Can Ayurvedic doctors be called doctors?
+Can Ayurvedic physicians be called doctors?
 What training do they undergo?
 Do they have equivalent western medical knowledge?